 Flexible Spending Accounts

-If your employer offers a Flexible Spending Account (FSA), you can set aside up to $5,000 of your pre-tax earnings to pay for child care, including nanny wages and taxes.
+If your employer offers a Flexible Spending Account (FSA), you can set aside up to $5,000 of your pre-tax earnings to pay for childcare, including nanny wages and taxes.
 Depending on your tax rate, an FSA contribution can shave up to $2,300 a year.
 If you qualify, you can claim the Tax Credit for Child or Dependent Care.
 This deduction, depending on your tax rate, can save between $600 and $1,050.

 Do You Have Enough Insurance Coverage?

-You likely invest in auto, home owners, and other types of insurance to protect your family and finances.
+You likely invest in auto, homeowners, and other types of insurance to protect your family and finances.
 Now that you have a domestic employee, or a nanny, working in your home, you should consult a reputable insurance agent.
 Here are a few things to review with an insurance specialist.

 - Liability Insurance.
 Homeowners liability insurance provides coverage for bodily and personal injury inside your home.
-Depending on the policy, persons injured will working in the home will not be covered.
+Depending on the policy, persons injured will be working in the home will not be covered.
 Personal umbrella policies provide additional insurance to your homeowner’s policy.

 - Worker’s Compensation.
-If not already required by your state, consider investing in workers compensation in the event your nanny gets injured on the job.
+If not already required by your state, consider investing in worker’s compensation in the event your nanny gets injured on the job.
 Worker’s compensation plans can protect your family financially as well as provide benefits to an injured nanny.
 Without a worker’s compensation policy, you may be personally liable for any damages sustained by the nanny working as your employee.
 Common injuries include falls, dog bites, and cutting food.

 - Auto Insurance.
 If the nanny is going to drive your car, add them to your insurance policy.
 By having her on the policy, if she’s in an accident, the policy will cover the damage.
 If the driver is not listed on the policy, the insurance may not pay the claim.
 If the nanny will be driving the children in their personal vehicle, you should pay a mileage reimbursement to cover gas, insurance, and maintenance.
 It’s appropriate to ask about their insurance coverage and if you want additional coverage, including medical cost coverage for passengers, it may be appropriate for you, the employer, to provide additional funding to cover the extra insurance.
 The nanny should also inquire about converting the insurance from personal use to business use as laws vary by state.

 - Health Insurance.
-Providing health insurance or compensation to support a nanny’s ability to pay for health insurance is an increasing popular benefit.
+Providing health insurance or compensation to support a nanny’s ability to pay for health insurance is an increasingly popular benefit.
 As an employer, you can contribute funds to a private health insurance plan or enroll your nanny in a policy, paying the bill directly to the health insurance company.
 Some families set aside a dedicated amount each week or month from each paycheck to put toward health insurance.
-There are many ways to help your nanny with the increasing costs of health care coverage, but remember their medical information is private and you are not entitled to any doctor or medical information beyond the monthly bill.
+There are many ways to help your nanny with the increasing costs of health care coverage but remember their medical information is private and you are not entitled to any doctor or medical information beyond the monthly bill.

 - Renters Insurance.
 If you have a live-in nanny, they may need a renter’s insurance policy to cover their private property.
-As an employee, their possessions may not be covered by your home owner’s policy in the event of a break in and theft or fire.
+As an employee, their possessions may not be covered by your home owner’s policy in the event of a break-in and theft or fire.

 Chapter 12: Manage Nanny Arrival and Departures